geneontology/helpdesk/.github/ISSUE_TEMPLATE/new-member-onboarding.md

 Will you be curating in Noctua?

+## Onboarding and Training

+I have been directed to the GO Onboarding Checklists in the wiki
+- [ ] yes
+- [ ] no

+I have started training for Noctua, or have arranged with someone to start Noctua training:
+- [ ] yes
+- [ ] no
+- [ ] n/a (I'm not a curator and/or not using Noctua)

 ## Mailing list membership:
 - [ ] I've signed up for the GOC list (https://mailman.stanford.edu/mailman/listinfo/go-consortium)